-Benedictine University is accredited by The Higher Learning Commission, the Commission of Collegiate Nursing Education, The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, the Council on Education for Public Health, Illinois State Board of Education, and the Organizational Development Institute.
-Membership in the State Authorization Reciprocity Agreement (SARA).
+Benedictine University is accredited by the Higher Learning Commission, the Commission of Collegiate Nursing Education, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, the Council on Education for Public Health, Illinois State Board of Education, and the Organizational Development Institute.
+Benedictine University is a member of the State Authorization Reciprocity Agreements (SARA).